How do I view a list of untagged notes?

 - Press enter on your keyboard.

-At this point, you'll see a new category appear in your Folders called "Views", and you should see an item called "Untagged".
-You can now click this item to view a list of your untagged notes.
+At this point, you should see an item called "Untagged" under "Views".
+You can select this item to view a list of your untagged notes.

 Understanding The Smart Tag Syntax